zyansheep/zyansheep/README.md

 I am working to create a [universal programming language](https://dither.link/docs/disp/disp.html) that supports all of computational math and arbitrary representations of syntax (among other things).

-If you are interested / would like to discuss what I am working on, send me a dm on matrix or discord :D
+If you are interested / would like to discuss what I am working on, or you are working on something similar, send me a dm on matrix or discord! :D